 Courses and credits

 Find out what courses you can take as a visiting student, how many credits you need and what postgraduate options are available.

-Browse the full selection of courses we offer.
+Browse the full selection of courses we offer to our visiting students:

-The following courses are only open to students who are coming on an exchange agreement in the subject area:
+The following courses are only open to students who are coming on a subject-specific exchange in those subject areas (we must have a relevant exchange agreement in place with their home institution):

-While it is not possible to study Medicine as a visiting student, you may have the option to apply for a medical elective:
+While it is not possible to study Medicine as a visiting student, you may have the option to apply for a medical elective or other placement in Edinburgh Medical School.

-Studio based classes such as Architecture, Landscape Architecture and Art and Design
+Studio based courses in Architecture, Landscape Architecture, Art and Design

 However, you may wish to consider the range of non-studio based courses offered in Edinburgh College of Art, please refer to the Course Finder.

 Though we endeavor to ensure that majority of our students are allocated their preferred course choices, sometimes this is not possible.

 The following subject areas cannot guarantee access to students who are not on a direct exchange in the subject area, either because these subjects are very popular courses with limited capacity and strict pre-requisites or because they have limited study options available for visiting students:

 - Art elective courses